LOW VISION LEARNING CENTERWinning Solutions for Failing

 Below are some tips for using lighting to maximize your vision:

-To reduce glare, cover bare light bulbs of all types with shades.
+Cover bare light bulbs of all types with shades

 Soften bright light from windows with coverings like blinds or sheer curtains.
-Also, position the

-chair and table so you don't have to look directly at the light coming from the
+Position your chair and table so you don't have to look directly at the light coming from windows

-To further reduce glare, cover or remove shiny surfaces such as floors and table tops.
+Cover or remove shiny surfaces such as floors and table tops.

-Shiny paper can increase glare, so try to use matte paper when reading
+Shiny paper can increase glare, so try to use matte paper when reading or writing.

 The Low Vision Center has a variety of lamps available for hands-on